 Optometry School - Application

 Letters of recommendation are critical.
 Letter requirements vary from school to school.
-OptomCAS accepts up to four letters of recommendations.
+OptomCAS accepts up to four letters of recommendation.
 It is also wise to obtain a letter from an optometrist who can speak to your interests and knowledge of optometry.
-OptomCAS provides a reference table that lists requirements by school.
-Remember, it is YOUR responsibility to make sure you are submitting the correct letters for each school you apply.
+OptomCAS provides a reference table that lists requirements by the school.
+Remember, it is YOUR responsibility to make sure you are submitting the correct letters for each school you apply to.

-You can influence the quality of your letter by providing your letter writer with useful information that will aid them in preparing your letter: a copy of your transcripts, your resume, and a copy of your personal statement discussing why you want to be a optometrist.
-You should plan on meeting with you letter writers to discuss the content of the letter they will write you.
+You can influence the quality of your letter by providing your letter writer with useful information that will aid them in preparing your letter: a copy of your transcripts, your resume, and a copy of your personal statement discussing why you want to be an optometrist.
+You should plan on meeting with your letter writers to discuss the content of the letter they will write for you.

 Electronic letters are strongly preferred.
 Follow the instructions on OptomCAS of what you need to do as well as how your writers can upload your letters.
 OptomCAS does not accept more than four letters of recommendation.
 Additional letters can be sent directly to the individual school if the school accepts additional letters.
 Read more tips and resources for how to obtain strong letters of recommendation.

 A written statement of purpose is required in the admission process.
-In you statement, plan on addressing why you selected optometry as your career.
+In your statement, plan on addressing why you selected optometry as your career.
 The statement is an important aspect of the application and should receive careful attention.
 This is your opportunity to discuss how your relevant personal background and interests, education, and experiences have led you to select a Doctor of Optometry education.
 Take time to review and rewrite your statement as many times as needed.
-Select individuals who know you to either personally or professionally to read your statement and provide you feedback.
+Select individuals who know you either personally or professionally to read your statement and provide feedback.
 You are allotted 4500 characters including spaces.
-You are able to tailor your statement for each school you plan to apply.
-Once you have saved your statement(s), you can upload them to the designated schools section.
+You are able to tailor your statement for each school you plan to apply to.
+Once you have saved your statement(s), you can upload them to the designated school's section.
 Refer to the OptomCAS instructions for complete details.

 Interviewing for Health Professions offers some tips and suggestions to help you prepare for your interviews.